mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 You may have used it already since a stable build of clang static analyzer comes bundled with Xcode.
 It's `⌘⇧B` (Command + Shift + B) shortcut in Xcode or `analyze` action when building from command line.

 {% highlight bash %}
+xcodebuild analyze \
+    -project MyProject.xcodeproj \
+    -scheme MyScheme \
+    -sdk iphonesimulator \
+    -destination "name=iPhone 6s Plus,OS=9.2" \
-xcodebuild analyze -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
+    -configuration Debug
 {% endhighlight %}

+Note the use of `-sdk` and `-destination` options.
+Latest Xcode versions may play dumb when used from command line and will want explicit destination specified.
+By default the build destination will be `Generic iOS Device` and will most likely require code signing.

 When running Analyze action in Xcode you get a beautiful report with nice arrows rendered right on top of the source code.
 While running from command line the analyzer errors will show up in build log.

 The build log by itself should be enough for integration with CI servers, but you can actually get more out of standard `xcodebuild analyze` action.
 Using `CLANG_ANALYZER_OUTPUT` and `CLANG_ANALYZER_OUTPUT_DIR` you can control in which form analyzer creates report and where.
 Valid options for `CLANG_ANALYZER_OUTPUT` are `text`, `html` and `plist`.
-You can combine multiple options using dash: `plist-html`.
+You can combine multiple options using dashes, e.g. `plist-html`.

 {% highlight bash %}
+xcodebuild analyze \
+    -project MyProject.xcodeproj \
+    -scheme MyScheme \
+    -sdk iphonesimulator \
+    -destination "name=iPhone 6s Plus,OS=9.2" \
-xcodebuild analyze -project MyProject.xcodeproj -scheme MyScheme -configuration Debug \
+    -configuration Debug \
     CLANG_ANALYZER_OUTPUT=plist-html \
     CLANG_ANALYZER_OUTPUT_DIR="$(pwd)/clang"
 {% endhighlight %}